 Northumbrian Water must track the physical condition of hundreds of chemical tanks – even those 50 meters below ground.
 Before Nintex, Northumbrian Water’s field inspectors depended on paper forms and spreadsheets to track the status.
 Now, thanks to Nintex Forms, remote workers record tank conditions digitally from mobile devices.
 Once recorded, the information is automatically routed to a SharePoint database that is monitored by business analysts to spot and address compliance issues right away.

 Hamra Enterprises, owner of more than 150 franchise restaurants, required a simple and scalable solution to automate its timesheet process.
 In just one week with Nintex, Hamra Enterprises built an entirely automated digitized process for collecting and importing the timesheet data with modern forms and advanced workflow on the Nintex Platform.
 Now, employees easily submit their hours into a Nintex Form which kicks off a workflow routing the hours to their manager for approval.
 Once approved, submitted time is automatically entered into the import file for the company’s payroll system.

-Try Nintex Workflow Cloud for free
+Try Nintex Automation Cloud for free

 See how easy it is to automate your business solutions with a free trial of Nintex Automation Cloud.